JudgeGroovyman/JudgeGroovyman.github.io/VirtualReality.md

 Maybe Some N64 games with 3D shader (didnt work right away) Maybe Some PS2 games with SBS Emulator patch

+# Retroarch #
+See WarioWare above for more on getting it working with Virtual Boy For PSX I've sort of got it working but boy is it configured clunky.
+It cuts off the sides of the screen so I can't actually double the size of the screen to get side by side.  theres got to be a setting to fix that.
+I thought it would be Crop Horizontal Overscan butthat didnt work by itself.

+1. Get your PSX Game going and Hit F1 -> Quick Menu -> Shaders
+3. Set Shader Passes to 1
+4. under Shader #0 select shaders/glsl/Stereoscopic3D/Side-By-Side-Simple.glsl or something like that
+5. hit apply changes (maybe restart)
+6. Save the current shader preset

+Then as you need to change the presets
+7. go in to a text editor and change the options
+8. hit F1 ->Shaders->LoadShaderPreset and load the one you just edited.
+Thats a quick iterative process

+Some starting point:  this works a little but really not well but its not toally broken eye_sep = "0.16000" y_loc = "0.00000"
+BOTH = "0.17000"
+ana_zoom = "1.00000"
+WIDTH = "2.00000"
+HEIGHT = "1.00000"
+warpX = "0.100000"
+warpY = "0.000000"
+pulfrich = "0.000000"

+These settings work pretty well now!: eye_sep = "0.20000"
+y_loc = "0.00000"
+BOTH = "0.17000"
+ana_zoom = "1.00000"
+WIDTH = "2.00000"
+HEIGHT = "1.00000"
+warpX = "0.000000"
+warpY = "0.000000"
+pulfrich = "0.000000"

+Update: I may have success by changing the retroarch aspect ratio to 21:10.
+No that didnt fix it.
+I want to stretch the whole image to the edges of the window.
+The eye separation matters a lot.
+If its wrong then I look at the theater in BigScreen and its clear and then I look at the screen and have to cross my eyes to see the 3d.  its not in any known units but just a mathematical number.  .16 seems to get them apart but not apart enough.
+BUT Incredibly Frustratingly: making it much bigger cuts off part of the image!

 # Dolphin VR #